Computer Science & Information Technology Degree

 We recommend that students interested in a career in information technologies also minor in business administration and take statistics.

-Courses in Computer Science and Information Technology
+Courses for Computer Science and Information Technology

 CSIT1010 Microcomputer Business Applications 3 s.h.